 Policies and procedures are the documents that establish an organisation’s rules for handling data.

-The Standard’s framework covers everything listed here, and is designed to help organisations manage their security practices in one place, consistently and cost-effectively.
+The Standard contains comprehensive guidance on risk management, and is designed to help organisations manage their security practices in a simple, centralised system.